Sicily Tour

 Day 2: Valley of the Temples

-This morning we visit what can truly be described as one of the wonders of the ancient world: the amazing Greek remains in the Valley of the Temples.
-There are six of them in total, situated largely on a ridge looking out to sea.
+This morning, we visit what can truly be described as one of the wonders of the ancient world: the amazing Greek remains in the Valley of the Temples.
+There are seven of them in total, situated largely on a ridge looking out to sea.
 Visible for miles and standing proud as they do, they must have made a statement of sheer absolute power and confidence to any passing mariner or shepherd, leaving none in doubt as to who were the masters.

 The best of them, Concordia, similar in design to the Parthenon in Athens, is almost perfectly preserved, with just the roof missing.
 With its wonderful tapering columns and beautiful light golden colour, it is absolutely captivating.
 One can only wonder as to what was going through the builders’ minds thousands of years ago, toiling under a hot sun whilst creating a masterpiece.